-2. A licence is valid only for the period recorded when making your purchase at the Distributors.
-This period will be on your e mail confirmation or receipt.
+2. A rod licence is valid only for the period recorded when you buy it.
+This period will be on your email confirmation or receipt.

-3. The licence is issued by the Department of Agriculture, Environment and Rural Affairs as an authority to fish.
+3. The rod licence is issued by the Department of Agriculture, Environment and Rural Affairs (DAERA) as an authority to fish.
 It does not purport to give rights to fish in any particular waters.
 The holder of the licence must make sure that they have the permission of the fishery owner.
-The holder of a Game licence must make sure that such waters are open to fishing.
+The holder of a game rod licence must make sure that such waters are open to fishing.

-5. Any salmon, sea trout, brown trout or rainbow trout inadvertently caught by the holder of a coarse fishing licence must be immediately returned unharmed to the waters from which they were taken.
+5. Any salmon, sea trout, brown trout or rainbow trout inadvertently caught by the holder of a coarse rod licence must be immediately returned unharmed to the waters from which they were taken.

-7. Game Licence holders are legally required to make a catch return for salmon and sea trout.
-However, all anglers, game and coarse will be contacted by the Department to encourage catch returns for other species as well.
+7. Game rod licence holders are legally required to make a catch return for salmon and sea trout.
+However, all anglers, game and coarse will be contacted by the DAERA to encourage catch returns for other species as well.

 9. The holder must provide such information about their angling activities on Departmental waters as the Department or any authorised person may require.